- Location: Pennsylvania

-- Submit form MV-1 (Application for Certificate of Title), unless the Pennsylvania Certificate of Salvage is already in the name of the applicant.
+- Submit an Application for Certificate of Title (Form MV-1), unless the Pennsylvania Certificate of Salvage is already in the name of the applicant.
 This form cannot be downloaded, but you can pick one up at any Driver License Center location.

 - Submit either form MV-5 (it, also, cannot be downloaded) or an out-of-state certificate of salvage.

-- Send four color photos of the vehicle (front, back, and both sides).
+- Attach color photos of the vehicle (front, back, and both sides).

 - Attach a bill of sale or receipts for parts used to fix the vehicle.
 You can download, if needed, a generic bill of sale.

-- Include form MV-41 to apply for a vehicle identification number plate (only if one is needed).
+- Include a completed Application for Correction of Vehicle Record or Verification of Vehicle Identification Number (Form MV-41) to apply for a vehicle identification number plate (only if one is needed).